TheAcharya/MarkerData-Website/docs/faq.md

 Should a user wish to extract markers from within a Compound Clip, a straightforward approach involves double-clicking the specific Compound Clip and exporting its associated timeline.
 In doing so, any markers nested within that particular Compound Clip's timeline will be excluded from consideration by **Marker Data**.

-## What behavioural outcomes manifest in the event when Markers are intentionally obscured by trimmed clips?"
+## What behavioural outcomes manifest in the event when Markers are intentionally obscured by trimmed clips?

 ![Obscured Markers](assets/fcp-obscured-markers.gif)